Wormwood

 Parts Used:

-Leaves, Flowering tops, Root
+Leaves, Flowering tops

 Taste / Profile:

-Intensely bitter, aromatic, slightly spicy
+Extremely bitter, aromatic, slightly warming

 Safety First